1

 Antitussive Drugs | Can Antitussive Cure Cough?

 Antitussive drugs act centrally by suppressing the neurons that are located in the brainstem's cough center.
 When the receptors of the airways send impulses to the brainstem and cause the contraction of muscles that need to cough, the cough reflex occurs.
-It is completely dependent on the location of stimulated receptors which types of cough may produce, and mucus with the cough comes out or not that is the cough is productive or non-productive.
+It is completely dependent on the location of stimulated receptors, the types of cough that may be produced, and whether mucus comes out with the cough or not, that is, whether the cough is productive or non-productive.
 So, in this article, I will give you the complete information about antitussive drugs.

 Antitussive Drugs